 Before law school, Ben graduated from The College of William and Mary in Williamsburg, Virginia, where he double-majored in Public Policy and Religious Studies.
 During his time at William and Mary, Ben was a charter member of the Alpha Tau Omega fraternity and served as Deputy Chief of Staff for the William and Mary Student Assembly.

 Ben Kyber was raised in Midlothian, Virginia and has spent the vast majority of his life in the Richmond area.
+He currently lives in Richmond's West End with his wife, Anne Stewart.
 Ben is a strong advocate for his hometown, and spends much of his spare time sampling Richmond’s many excellent restaurants, craft breweries, festivals, and cultural events.
-He also enjoys traveling throughout Virginia and exploring new places in the Commonwealth, playing tennis, and discovering new music of all genres.
+He also enjoys traveling throughout Virginia and exploring new places in the Commonwealth, playing tennis, and cultivating his ever-growing record collection.

 Virginia State Bar